open-contracting/standard-development-handbook/docs/systems/servers.md

 * [live](http://standard.open-contracting.org/latest/en/)
 * [staging](http://staging.standard.open-contracting.org/latest/en/)

 There are also testing versions of both websites available.
-These are hosted on the same servers, but in a different apache virtual host.
-These can be used for testing Apache redirects and proxy changes before making those changes live.
-You can see a `if testing` check that can be used in the apache configurations that salt will render.
+These are hosted on the same servers, but in different Apache virtual hosts.
+These can be used for testing changes to Apache redirects and proxy settings, before making those changes live.
+You can see an `if testing` check that can be used in the Apache configurations that Salt will render.
 The websites are browsable at:

 * [live testing](http://testing.live.standard.open-contracting.org/latest/en/)
 * [staging testing](http://testing.staging.standard.open-contracting.org/latest/en/)